mcgrof/kvm-boot/README.md

 	net.ipv4.ip_forward = 1

 Your guests should magically now also be able to share the VPN network with you.
+If you need to switch back witha access to the internet, you will have to re-run with the interface you use to connect to the internet.
+Perhaps later we can enable both at the same time, but for now this hack works.

 # KVM use for users